th2-net/th2-conn-dirty-broken-fix/README.md

   substract: false
 ```

-When this strategy is actvated SendingTime tag is changed up or down depending on configuration.
+When this strategy is activated `SendingTime` field is changed up or down depending on configuration.

 Rule specific configuration:
-- **adjustDuration** - by how much time SendingTime should be adjusted in the future or in the past. `Duration` java class is used to configure this setting.
+- **adjustDuration** - by how much time `SendingTime` filed should be adjusted in the future or in the past. `Duration` java class is used to configure this setting.
-- **substract** - if true SendingTime will be changed to the time in the past by adjustDuration, if false SendingTime will be changed to the time in the future by adjustDuration.
+- **substract** - if true, `SendingTime` will be changed to the time in the past by `adjustDuration`, if false `SendingTime` will be changed to the time in the future by `adjustDuration`.

 ### Rule Type: TRIGGER_LOGOUT
 ```yaml